Myrthen: Book 4

 Book 4 begins as Book 3 ended, with a couple of poems, now by Burns.
 "Hauptmann's Weib" (No. 19) illustrates the warrior's actions dramatically in the outer sections of a ternary form, while the middle section repeats a brooding motif in the piano.

 The following "Weit, weit" (No. 20) portrays a woman's desire for an absent lover with lyric expression.
 This simple strophic song reaches its expressive climax only in the piano postlude after the third stanza.

 Heines "Du bist wie eine Blume" (You are like a flower, No. 24) is one of the poems set to music most often, and "one of Schumann's finest".

 The last two songs are again based on works by one poet, Rückert, the same poet as in the first song, "Widmung".
 "Aus den östlichen Rosen" (From the Eastern roses, No. 25) is taken from a cycle Oestliche Rosen (Eastern Roses), which the poet titled "Ein Gruss an die Entfernte".
 "Zum Schluss" (To the end, No. 26) contrasts the incomplete situation on earth to an ideal love in Heaven.
-The key is A-flat major as in the opening song, closing a circle.
+The key is A♭ major as in the opening song, closing a circle.
 The last song bears the dedication: "Here ...
 I have woven for you an imperfect garland, sister, bride!".